 ACWWA's records are maintained on the accrual basis of accounting.
 Revenue is recognized when earned, and expenses are recognized when the liability is incurred.
 Depreciation is computed and recorded as an operating expense.
 Expenditures for capital assets are shown as increases in assets.
 Redemptions of bonds and loans are recorded as a reduction in liabilities.
-Tap fees and contributed assets from developers are recorded as capital contributions when received.
+Contributed assets from developers are recorded as capital contributions when received.